rubenhensen/model-checking/README.md

                         The reachability formula
 ```

 This shows how the demo can be ran.
-Every option has a default value as well: `coupled` is `False` by default, `learning_method` is `bayesian` by default, `nr_of_traces` is 10 by default, `trace_length` is 50 by default and the `reachability_formula` is `P=?
+Every option has a default value as well: `coupled` is `False` by default, `learning_method` is `bayesian` by default, `nr_of_traces` is `10` by default, `trace_length` is `50` by default and the `reachability_formula` is `P=?
 [X "a"]` by default.

-An example of running an experiment using the frequentist approach, coupled transitions, 10 simulator traces of length 50 and comparing the probability of reaching next state were `a` holds can be done using the command
+An example of running an experiment using the frequentist approach, coupled transitions, 10 simulator traces of length 50 and comparing the probability of reaching the next state were `a` holds can be done using the command:

 `python main.py --coupled True --learning_method frequentist --nr_of_traces 10 --trace_length 50 --reachability_formula 'P=?
 [X "a"]'`